May 4th of this year, marked the 9 year anniversary of my grandfather’s suicide.

 Initially, looking at bargaining, I didn’t recall doing this with my grandfather, but then, it slapped me in the face.
 I very much so did.

 After his suicide, when I got the nerve to start questioning things, I was informed that my grandfather had been depressed and was taking medication for his depression.
 I immediately asked for the medications and started going through them to see if one of them may have triggered his suicide.
-I questions why I hadn’t seen it before.
+I questioned why I hadn’t seen it before.
 I wondered what I could have done differently and if it would have made a difference.
 I did the “if only” and the “what if”.
 It is a part of the grieving process.

 While depression can be a mental illness, depression in the case of loss is normal.